-- Conversion of gas water heating (individual or central) to high efficiency electric - Conversion of gas space heating (individual or central) to high efficiency electric - Conversion of gas cooking, gas laundry drying, or gas pool heating to high efficiency electric - Installation of electric vehicle charging stations on the property premises, which will be considered a common area load as it relates to SOMAH rebate calculations.
+- Conversion of gas water heating (individual or central) to high efficiency electric - Conversion of gas space heating (individual or central) to high efficiency electric - Conversion of gas cooking, gas laundry drying, or gas pool heating to high efficiency electric - Installation of electric vehicle charging stations on the property remises, which will be considered a common area load as it relates to SOMAH rebate calculations.

 Suggested methods of demonstrating load growth include an application for electric service or interconnection with corresponding equipment schedules and a single line diagram; building simulation program reports such as eQUEST, EnergyPro, DOE-2, and VisualDOE; or detailed engineering calculations including lists of equipment with corresponding equipment schedules.
-The PA will verify the load growth predicted and may request further information prior to confirming a reservation_and/or approving the increased system size based on future load growth at subsequent application milestones.
+The PA will verify the load growth predicted and may request further information prior to confirming a reservation.

-2.3.3.4 Solar Sizing Tool
+2.4.4 Solar Sizing Tool